 - bad headaches

 Self-control methods are used to prevent or decrease the intensity of the seizure once it arrives.
-There are varying techniques, all which require good concentration and focus.
-Examples of such methods are:
+There are several techniques, all of which require good concentration and focus.
+Examples are:

 - immersing in a task

 The problem with these methods is that there isn’t a single technique to stop a seizure.
 And there isn’t a guarantee that any of them will work every time.

 Another approach involves biofeedback.
 Like self-control measures, the purpose of the process is to take control of your brain activity.
 Biofeedback utilizes electrical sensors to alter brain waves.
 At least one study found that biofeedback significantly reduced seizures in people with epilepsy who couldn’t control their symptoms with conventional drugs.

 Physical therapists commonly use biofeedback.
 If you’re interested in this procedure, seek a professional with credentials.

 It may be difficult to manage your condition with self-control and biofeedback alone.
 Both procedures require time, persistence, and consistency to master.
 If you decide to go this route, be patient.
 Don’t reduce or stop taking any prescribed medications without your doctor’s approval.